cap2002/bitcoinclassic/README.md

-# Host a BitcoinXT node on Ubuntu Server 14.04 LTS / Microsoft Azure #
+# Host a Bitcoicn Clasic node on Ubuntu Server 14.04 LTS / Microsoft Azure #

-Motivation: To create comprehensive instructions for anyone to follow to allow users to deploy a full BitcoinXT node permanently on using Microsoft's Azure.
+Motivation: To create comprehensive instructions for anyone to follow to allow users to deploy a full Bitcoin Classic node permanently on using Microsoft's Azure.

-If you have any kind of company or startup, maybe sign up through https://www.microsoft.com/bizspark/signup/ and get $150 a month per employee of free Azure time for 3 years.
+If you have **any kind** of company or startup, maybe sign up through https://www.microsoft.com/bizspark/signup/ and get $150 a month per employee of free Azure time for 3 years.

 ### Requirements ###
 1. Secondary drive large enough for the block chain growth